Residence Life: Frequently Asked Questions

-We strongly discourage First-Year students from bringing vehicles to the area.
-There are plenty of public transportation opportunities near campus, plus local shopping that is within walking distance.
-A very limited number of First-Year parking spaces are available by application on a first come, first serves basis.
-All vehicles are required to have a parking permit in advance of arrival.
-If you have questions about parking policies or procedures, please contact the Director of Safety & Security at 610-341-1720.
+We strongly discourage our First-Year students from bringing vehicles to the area as there are limited First-Year parking spaces available.
+You will find that we have plenty of public transportation opportunities near campus, plus local shopping that is within walking distance.
+Parking Spaces are available on a first come, first serve basis and all vehicles are required to have a parking permit in advance to arrival.
+If you have additional questions about parking policies or procedures please contact the Director of Public Safety at 610-341-1720.

-All students are advised to carry renter's insurance for their personal belongings.
-Whether in your room, in storage, or even during a storm, accidents happen.
-It is always better to be prepared.
+We advise all students to carry renters insurance for their personal belongings; whether in your room, storage or even a storm, accidents happen and it is always better to be well prepared.
 The University will not replace or reimburse in the event of loss of personal items for any reason.

-The residence halls are not available during the summer until the move-in date for tours during the summer as they are used for conference groups.
-If you tour Eastern through the Admissions Office, you will be able to see a room, but this room may not be the exact kind of room to which you have been or will be assigned.
+The Residence Halls are not available during the summer so you will be unable to access your room prior to Move-In Day.
+However, if you tour Eastern through the Admissions Office, you will be able to see a room, but it may not be the type of room you will be assigned to.

-* - All items marked with an asterisk are items that we suggest you share with your roommate
+First, call your roommate before you pack and decide together who is bringing what.
+Items marked with an asterisk are items we suggest you share with your roommate:

 - Extra Long Bed Sheets

 - Cleaning Supplies*